 The Sixth Phase: Positive Adult Relationships

 This is every business owner’s favorite phase.
 It’s when you finally get to sit back and see your baby for what it’s become – a full-blown adult company with its own baffling set of strengths and personality traits.
-You’ve put in years of hard work at this point, and now it’s time to reap the rewards.
+Running a personal training business with years of hard work at this point, and now it’s time to reap the rewards.

 In an actual family, this is when you can start making jokes about your kids changing your diapers in your old age.
 In a business, it’s the point where you can begin to trust that your business will take care of you.

-6 Tips to Get Through the Rough Years
+6 Tips to Get You Through the Rough Years

 In parenting as in business ownership, there are some rough years to look forward to.
 And it’s okay!
 Everyone goes through it.
-Before you can start cruising, though, you’ve got to develop some strategies to get through the bumps.
+Before you can start cruising, though, you’ve got to develop some strategies to get through the bumps of running a personal training business.
 Here are some we recommend:

 1. Understand What’s Normal